abrelsfo/Creepin/readme.md

 -n --> npm<br>
 -u --> any url<br>
 -s --> save profile for future use<br>
--l --> used as only only argument, lists the stored profiles<br>
+-l --> can be used as only argument, lists the stored profiles<br>
 -r --> removes stored profile from list<br>

 If you provide nothing then default is: -l<br>
 If you provide a handle then default is: -g<br>
+If you provide no profile/url and a flag other than -g then it will through an error

 <br>